iamdommathamari/DevOps90/DevOps/README.md

 ## what is Continuous Integration

 - Contionous Integration (CI) is the practice of merging all developer working copies to a shared mainline several times a day.
 This helps detect and locate errors quickly and improve software quality.

+## what is Continous Delovery?
+- Continous Delivery(CD) is the practice of keeping the codebase in a deployable state, enabling frequent and automated deployment to production or staging.